 An applicant may request the reconsideration of a decision by the GCTS Admissions Committee.
 Such a request must be made by the applicant in writing to the GCTS Office in a letter emailed, delivered or postmarked within thirty calendar days of the date of the communication of the decision by the GCTS Office.
 The request must state in full the grounds for the request.
-The GCTS Admissions Committee will consider the request and make a determination at its next meeting.
-Decisions made by the GCTS Admissions Committee concerning admission and related matters are not subject to appeal.
+If the Associate Director, Graduate Programs and the representative to the GCTS Admissions Committee of the student's college of application deem that the request has merit, it will be forwarded to the GCTS Admissions Committee for consideration.
+Decisions concerning admission and related matters are not subject to appeal under section §A11.